 Jesus seventh and final saying on the Cross before he gave up the ghost was “Father, into thy hands I commend my spirit.” which was addressed to God, his Holy Father.
 In this saying, we see Jesus’ total surrender to God culminating in his final submission and entrusting of his spirit into God’s own hands – the hands from which, no man can pluck (John 10:29).
 I have exposited in the past on this saying, but today, let us take note that the submission of Jesus’ spirit into the Father’s hands was voluntary and self-initiated.

 Jesus willingly submitted his body (broken) and blood (shed) to save mankind, according to the will of God the Father, and now we see that Jesus willing submits his spirit to God.
 The operative words in this saying is “I commend” meaning “(Willingly) I commit”.

 Points to ponder:

-Filed under: Christian, Genesis, Through the Bible | Tagged: Father into thy hands I commend my spirit, Love the Lord your God, Seven sayings from the Cross, Seven Sayings of Jesus from the Cross | Leave a comment »
+Filed under: Christian, Good Friday, Seven Sayings | Tagged: Father into thy hands I commend my spirit, Free will, God does not force, I commend, Into God's hands, Receive and Belief in Jesus, Seven sayings from the Cross, Seven Sayings of Jesus from the Cross | Leave a comment »